centaretraining/azuretraining/01-azure-portal.md

 The Azure Portal is a web based UI for Azure.
 Everything you can do in Azure CLI, you can do in the portal.
 Generally, the CLI is a more efficient way to generate resources, but the portal is great for exploration and monitoring of resources.

+In this exercise, you're going to use the Azure Portal to create some resources.

 > If you haven't activated you MSDN Azure benefits yet, go to [my.visualstudio.com](https://my.visualstudio.com) and activate them.

 1. Head over to [portal.azure.com](https://portal.azure.com) and log in with your Azure account.